Conquer Common Cleaning Mistakes with These Tips

 - For carpet spills, don’t scrub to get the stain out, as this could make it worse.
 Instead, blot at the spill with water after removing any solid debris.
 You can use dish soap, but you need very little.
 After you’ve done all you can with the blotting technique, use your vacuum on the highest suction setting to go over the spot, adding water as necessary.
+Do not saturate the carpet because it could break down the backing of the carpet.
 If there is still any visible discoloration from the spill, refer to the Carpet and Rug Institute of America for the best spot-removing solvents.

 Cleaning Mistakes in the Kitchen

 - Depending on what kind of counters you have in your kitchen, you should follow different guidelines when cleaning them.

 - For granite counters, don’t use acidic cleaners when doing your daily wipe down.
 Products containing ammonia, lemon, vinegar, or bleach can damage the granite’s sealant, which can cause discoloration and erosion.
 You can find cleaners specifically made for cleaning granite surfaces at the store, or you can simply use a small amount of dish soap with a sponge.
 Both will get the job done!

 - With laminate surfaces, avoid using abrasive scrubbers like steel wool and other scouring.
 These can leave scratches and will dull the surface.

 - To keep your stainless-steel surfaces looking new, stay away from bleach, window cleaners, and abrasive cleaning pads when cleaning.
 They’ll cause damage that may include scratches and dulling.